 Address: Platz der Luftbrücke 5, 12101 Berlin, Germany

 Website: Tempelhof Airport

 12. Berlin Cathedral

-The historic building was completed in 1905 after having started construction in 1451 and it is a huge monolithic building located on Museum Island in the Mitte borough.
+The historic building was completed in 1905 after having started construction in 1451.
+It is a huge monolithic building located on Museum Island, which is one of the most romantic places in Berlin.
 Because the cathedral is not actually the seat of any bishop, the term Cathedral is not used in a literal sense in the context of the building.